roundups

 🎬 AI Video Generation

-Kling from Kuaishou is the best free option because credits refresh daily — unlike competitors that give you a one-time signup bonus and then require payment.
-Video quality is competitive with paid tools, and the daily cadence means you can experiment indefinitely.
+Kling from Kuaishou is currently the best free AI video option because credits refresh daily — unlike competitors that offer only a one-time signup bonus.
+Video quality competes with paid tools, and the daily cadence means you can experiment indefinitely without hitting a paywall.

 🔗 klingai.com